-Upper division, professional education courses include College of Education core curriculum courses, special education courses, and field experience courses prior to and including student teaching.
+Upper division, professional education courses include College of Teacher Education and Leadership core curriculum courses, special education courses, and field experience courses prior to and including student teaching.
 This course work prepares individuals with abilities and attitudes to work in special education classrooms.
-The combination of course work and field experience are aligned with the Arizona Professional Teaching Standards.
+The combination of course work and field experience is aligned with the Arizona Professional Teaching Standards.

-Special education students should review General Information, Field Experience Requirements, Student Teaching, and Academic Policies on pages 191-193 of the catalog.
+Special education students should review General Information, Field Experience Requirements, Student Teaching, and Academic Policies on pages 154-156 of the catalog.